BrasileiroGamer/metro_redux_launcher/README.md

 # metro_redux_launcher
-A simple script to run the Metro2033 Redux avoiding the auto update if there are modified files in the game.
+A simple script to run the Metro 2033 and Last Light Redux avoiding the Steam auto update if there are modified files in the game.